IMAGINE-Consortium/imagine/doc/source/components.rst

 ^^^^^^^^^^^^^^^

-One can add a new model for magnetic fields subclassing :py:class:`imagine.fields.basic_fields.MagneticField` as illustrated in the template below.
+One can add a new model for magnetic fields subclassing :py:class:`imagine.fields.base_fields.MagneticField` as illustrated in the template below.

 .. literalinclude:: ../../imagine/templates/magnetic_field_template.py